wthdevelopers/automation_website/README.md

   - Change operations on the resource "events"  to be on events for participants instead of the upcoming duty roster activities for ocomm members
   - Removed /ocomm/get_all
   - Update keys of response json to correspond to the name of the endpoint

+### Misc
+Credits: SolsticeDante
+Drop me an issue for any queries.